How do I print from a Chromebook?

-- Under Local Destinations, select the printer you want to print to.
+- Scroll down and select the printer you want to print to.

-- Select any options that you'd like on the left side of the screen.
+- Select any options that you'd like on the right side of the screen.
 You can also click "More Settings" to see more options for that printer.

-- Click the blue Print button in the upper left corner of the screen.
+- Click the blue Print button in the lower right corner of the screen.

-If you are having problems printing from your Chromebook or if you don't see printers listed for your school, please fill out a Web Help Desk work order ticket and include the printer's IP address, room/location, and printer model number.
+If you are having problems printing from your Chromebook or if you don't see printers listed for your school, please fill out an IIQ work order ticket and include the printer's IP address, room/location, and printer model number.